 7) The Devil’s Sea, south of Tokyo.
 This area is known for the disappearance of ships and airplanes.

 8) The Wharton Basin.
-This an area on Earth with great depths and mostly unexplored.
+This an area on Earth with great depths and is yet to be unexplored.
 It is the marine area of the northeast quarter of the Indian Ocean.
-This basin is named after William Wharton (1843-1905).
+This basin bears the name of William Wharton (1843-1905).
 It is also known as the Cocos Basin, after Cocos Islands.
 Some call it the West Australian Basin because it lies east of the Ninety East Ridge and West of Western Australia.

 9) New Hebrides Trench, located between Vanuatu and New Caledonia’s islands.
 Its deepest point is over 25,000 feet (7,600 meters).
 Who knows what’s down there!

 10) The Megalithic Ruins of Algeria, located just south of Timbuktu’s city.
 Most of these structures are unexplored.
-Some so unstable they cannot be explored.
+Some so unstable we cannot explore them.

 11) The South Atlantic Anomaly.
 According to researchers, the innermost Van Allen radiation belt dips exceptionally close to the Earth’s surface, one of the possibilities why the region is so strange.